CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 ### This starts the execution with the resources available
 compute(list_of_delayed_functions)
 ```
-When the worker SLURM jobs finish, they will be displayd as CANCELLED on SLURM, which is intended, the master job cancels them.
+When the worker SLURM jobs finish, they will be displayed as CANCELLED on SLURM, which is intended, the master job cancels them.

 ## Dask with Jupyter